 We Are Getting Better

-In PMPro version 2.0, we are adding detection when levels are set up with both a recurring billing amount and an expiration date.
-We will warn the admin and link to this article so they can better understand the implications of having recurring subscriptions with an expiration date.
+Paid Memberships Pro shows a warning when you configure a level to have both a recurring billing amount and an expiration date.
 This will help the admin determine if they really intended that membership model or if they need to adjust their level settings and clean things up for active members.

-There are other cases of “user error” like this that we are trying our best to help site owners avoid.
+There are other cases of user errors like this that we are trying our best to help site owners avoid.
 We aim to make things as clear as possible and are building development tools to make it easier for us to detect risky configurations or scenarios so we can give actionable warnings to site admins.

 WordPress is a powerful tool.
 You can do a lot with it.
 You can also break a lot with it.
 We will never be able to catch every possible error like this, but we will try our best to help our users avoid the worst ones.